 I find rainy day activities can be so good for the soul.
 Especially if it’s a novel activity with friends and food is involved.
-I spent my rainy Saturday with Anita, Amy, Kathy and Sarah dabbling in wood burning.
-Anita hosted a unique craft party sponsored by Brit&Co and Triscuit and we were her lucky guests.
+I spent my rainy Saturday with friends dabbling in wood burning.

 I love Anita’s honeycomb design.
 She cut out a paper hexagon and traced it with a pencil on to her board.
 We all agreed the straight-edge tip was the easiest tip to use for lines.